Security

 Separate containers.
 Your workspace is its own container with its own filesystem, DuckDB instance, and process space.
 No other user's AI agent or workspace shares your container.

 No cross-tenant access.
-User A cannot access User B's files, cached data, query history, or data source connections.
+User A cannot access User B's files, cached data, query history, or connections.
 There is no shared filesystem or shared database between workspaces.

 Separate credential scope.
-Each workspace has access only to the data sources its owner has connected or been granted access to.
-Sharing a data source with a colleague creates a separate credential binding, not shared access to your credentials.
+Each workspace has access only to the connections its owner has set up or been granted access to.
+Sharing a connection with a colleague creates a separate credential binding, not shared access to your credentials.

 Lifecycle